-Near-average protein.
-Average fat.
-And near-average carbs… when compared to a typical canned dog food.
+Below-average protein.
+Near-average fat.
+And above-average carbs when compared to a typical canned dog food.

-Weruva Kobe Dog Food is a grain-free canned product using an abundance of quality named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Kobe is a grain-free meat-based canned product using a significant amount of beef as its main source of animal protein, thus earning the brand 4.5 stars.

 Those looking for a comparable pork version of this product line may want to check out our review of Weruva Kurobuta Dog Food.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content.